replicatedhq/troubleshoot/design/proposal-concurrent-collectors.md

 The concept for this change was tested using the example code above.

+## Documentation

+This requires updates to the docs for the new `dependsOn` field.

 ## Alternatives Considered

 Introduce the concept of 'phases' for collection.